 Augsburg Summer Prep Course

-Augsburg College offers an eight week GRE prep course each summer for students and alumni at a cost well below those found at private test centers (due to limited capacity, this course is not available for students outside of Augsburg).
+Augsburg College offers an eight week GRE prep course each summer for students, alumni, and staff at a cost well below those found at private test centers (due to limited capacity, this course is not available for students outside of Augsburg).
 This course is taught by Augsburg faculty and staff and walks students through each section of the general test.
 Throughout the course students complete sample test questions and receive in-depth feedback and instruction.
 The registration fee also includes a six-month subscription to the online GRE study tool, Magoosh.